adafruit/cookiecutter-adafruit-pcb/README.md

 Requirements:
  * Cookiecutter (`pip install cookiecutter`)
  * The Product page open
- * The github repo open in a browser
+ * The GitHub repo open in a browser
  * Git - `git`

 #### Running cookiecutter